 The question in my mind is whether Acer allows using the laptop in both the open and closed modes at its maximum capabilities, or limits the performance unless you slide down the keyboard.

-As far as the hardware goes, the Predator Helios 700 can be specced with up to a 9th gen Core i9-9980HK processor and a full-power version of the RTX 2080 graphics chip, both overclockable with a press of a button.
+As far as the hardware goes, the Predator Helios 700 can be specced with up to a 9th gen Core i9-9980HK processor and a full-power version of the RTX 2080 graphics chip, both overclockable with a press of a button, much like on the Asus ROG G703 lineup.
 The thermal design makes use of two high-cfm AeroBlade 4 fans, 5 heatpipes and a vapor chamber (on the higher tier variants), as well as ample intake and output grills for optimized airflow, with extra intakes when the keyboard is slid down.
 A clear glass panel is placed on top of the heatpipes, with customizable illumination that should appeal the RGB fans among you.